cheribaker/garden/content/notes/spanish-learning-resources.md

 3. [Language Transfer](https://www.languagetransfer.org/) (free)

-	An excellent podcast to help you *think* in Spanish.
+	A podcast to help you *think* in Spanish.

 4. [Netflix](https://www.netflix.com)